developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 1. Open the Template
 2. Select **Edit --> Release Template**

 A copy of the Template is placed in the `/release` folder; the Template also remains in its original location.
+When the method is called, **the specified Template is copied to the device**.

 -----

 ### Create a Multi-Template
-A Multi-template consists of between two and six existing Templates grouped together and given a name.
-For devices that will regularly use more than one Template, a Multi-template can be deployed as a single entity to help improve worker productivity by quickening the selection of the right Template when needed.
-For example, if workers in a warehouse regularly encounter scan Documents from three specific suppliers, grouping the corresponding three Templates together quickens the selection of the right Template whenever it's time to scan. **This feature is currently in beta**.
+The Multi-template feature allows as many as six (6) existing Templates to be grouped together and deployed to devices as a single entity.
+This simplifies deployment and can help boost worker productivity on devices that regularly use two or more Templates by automating Template selection.
+For example, if workers in a warehouse regularly encounter scan Documents from three specific suppliers, grouping the corresponding three Templates together quickens the selection of the appropriate Template whenever scanning is required. <!--**This feature is currently in beta**.-->

 **To Create a Multi-template**:

 After creating the Templates needed for grouping...

 &#49;.
-Select **File --> Create New...Multi Template**.
+Select **File --> Create New...Multi Template**:
 ![img](image7.png)
 <br>